Skip to main content

 Biography

-Amy V. Hall obtained her BSc in Pharmaceutical Science at the University of Lincoln in 2017 and moved to Durham to do a PhD with Prof. Jonathan Steed (funded by Ashland Speciality Materials and EPSRC).
-Amy completed her PhD in 2020 and continued in the same research group as a Postdoctoral Research Associate working to improve existing treatments for the neglected tropical disease leishmaniasis.
-By 2023, Amy started a Leverhulme Trust Early Career Fellowship, synthesising pharmaceutical cocrystals to improve the properties (solubility, dissolution, bioavailability) of existing drugs.
-Her interests are in the crystallisation and crystal engineering of pharmaceutically relevant solid forms (polymorphs, cocrystals, salts, hydrates, solvates).
-She is also interested in mechanochemistry, crystallography, and pharmaceutics.
+Amy V. Hall is a solid-state chemist and obtained a First Class Bachelor's degree in Pharmaceutical Science at the University of Lincoln in 2017.
+In the same year, Amy moved to Durham to do a PhD with Prof. Jonathan W. Steed (funded by Ashland Speciality Materials and the EPSRC), researching the crystal engineering of photosensitive solids.
+Amy completed her PhD in 2020 and continued in the same research group as a Postdoctoral Research Associate, working to improve existing treatments for the neglected tropical disease leishmaniasis.
+In 2023, Amy started her independent research with a Leverhulme Early Career Fellowship, synthesising pharmaceutical cocrystals to improve the properties (solubility, dissolution, bioavailability) of existing drugs.
+Her interests are in the crystallisation and engineering of pharmaceutically relevant solids, with a particular focus on polymorphs and cocrystals.
+More broadly, she is interested in crystallography, mechanochemistry, and pharmaceutics.

 Research interests